jkohlin/wordpress-basics/personal-portfolio.md

 ## 3 - Content
 ---

 It's time to create the backbone of our website - the content.
-Study the content plans below and notice how Wordpress default content types (*post* and *page*) will cover our need, except for the projects, where we can see another content type called *project*, which we need to create manually.
+Study the content plans below and notice how Wordpress' default content types (*post* and *page*) will cover our need, except for the projects, where we can see another content type called *project*, which we need to create manually.

 #### Content
 | Content  | Template  | Content Typee  | Purpose  |